Transverse Velocities in Real-Time Cosmology: Position Drift in Relativistic N-Body Simulations: Theoretical Background

 \subsection{Position Drift}

 We wish to calculate the drift of a source's observed position on the sky defined via

 where $t$ is the proper time.
-To derive an expression for this position drift, we first note that the co-moving unit direction wave vector $n^i$ is constant along null geodesics in an FLRW spacetime, i.e.
+To derive an expression for this position drift, we first note that the re-scaled wave vector $n^i$ we introduced is constant along null geodesics in an FLRW spacetime, i.e.